ulaganathanv/github-maven/README.md

 git merge <branch_name> - Go to the source branch and use this command to pull the latest contents from the destination branch.

+git fetch origin - It will retrieve the remote branches so that we can git diff or git merge them with the current branch.

 git pull origin <branch_name> - To pull the contents from other branch to local.
 git push origin <branch_name> - To push the contents to other branch to local.